 Why I Go to the CXPA Insight Exchange

-Of all the customer experience conferences I go to the CXPA’s Insight Exchange is my favorite.
+Of all the customer experience conferences I go to the CXPA Insight Exchange is my favorite.

-- It is just the right size (about 350 people).
-Not so many that you feel lost, but not too few to learn from.
+- The CXPA Insight Exchage is just the right size (about 350 people).
+Not so many that you feel lost, but not too few customer experience professionals to learn from.

 - People share and care.
 The level of openness about what CX practitioners and consultants have tried, what succeeded and what didn’t is amazing!

 - Newbies feel welcome.
-It goes out of its way to welcome newcomers and help them meet people.
+It goes out of its way to welcome newcomers to the world of customer experience and help them meet people.

 - It is fun.
 (Especially this year, with a blow-out party hosted by Customerville at the Wrigley Mansion!)

-Here are some of the key points I took away from this year’s event, and I will be bringing you interviews with some of the speakers and participants on the Frank Reactions podcast over the coming weeks.
+Here are some of the key points I took away from this year’s CXPA Insight Exchange, and I will be bringing you interviews with some of the speakers and participants on the Frank Reactions podcast over the coming weeks.

 If you want even more, join the CXPA today and log in to access the member resources and sharing forum.